coralproject/sponge/howtorundocker.md

   docker build -f Dockerfile .
 ```

-## Create Strategy File on the same directory as Dockerfile
+## Create Strategy File and save it to a folder
 ## Edit env.list to set PILLAR_URL env variable

 Remember that you have to have Pillar running somewhere.
 If it is in your local computer check the ip of the host machine via